sailbot-vt/OLD-sailbot-21/README.md

 Any code pushed to this repository will automatically be subject to all existing test methods as well as any newly added tests.

 To run tests locally before pushing, run `make test` on macOS or Linux, or run each command under `test` in `Makefile` separately on Windows.
 Running `make test` first builds a docker container with updated source files.
 Upon build completetion, unit tests are run.
+Note, `requirements.tests.txt` `requirements.prod.txt`, `requirements.base.txt` must all be updated with any newly added python packages.

 Test coverage should be as complete as is practical – for most classes, it should be 90% to 100%.
 Recall that robustness is our first design requirement.